 The Complete

-Trauma-Sensitive Mindfulness Training:
+Trauma-Sensitive Mindfulness Teacher Training:

-A Two-Part Comprehensive Program for Mindfulness Practitioners
+A Comprehensive, Two-Part Certification Program

 TRAUMA-SENSITIVE MINDFULNESS: